sachin-cybersec/resume/README.md

 ## 📌 Career Goal

-My goal is to become a **SOC Analyst / Network Security Professional**, specializing in **threat detection, incident response, SIEM and security monitoring**.
+My goal is to become a **Network Security Professional**, specializing in **Troubleshooting, incident response, SIEM and security monitoring**.

 ---